 A person should also see a doctor if they seem to be experiencing a higher frequency of flares, if the symptoms have become more severe, or both.

-If a person experiences more frequent or worsening flares, they should talk to their doctor about treatment adjustments.
+If a person experiences more frequent or worsening flares, they should talk with their doctor about treatment adjustments.

 A person with RA may feel intense pain in their joints during flares.
-This may feel like sustained pressure, a burning sensation, or a sharp pain.
+This can feel like sustained pressure, a burning sensation, or a sharp pain.

 However, people with RA may also experience periods of remission when they feel few to no symptoms.

-In addition to causing pain in the joints, RA can affect the whole body.
-A person living with the condition may experience fatigue, depression, anxiety, and may lose weight unintentionally.
+In addition to causing joint pain, RA can affect the whole body.
+A person living with the condition may experience fatigue, depression, anxiety, and lose weight unintentionally.

-RA is a life-long condition.
-As a result, the key treatment outcome for RA is the management of the condition.
+RA is a lifelong condition.
+As a result, the key treatment outcome for RA is managing the condition.